 Most recently, it received the green light to be made into a full-length, low-budget feature film directed by Thomas.
-Shooting is set to begin this summer in Louisiana; producer Leigh Scott is Thomas' longtime mentor.
+Shooting took place over summer 2019 in Louisiana; producer Leigh Scott is Thomas' longtime mentor.

 The Incredible Jake Parker tells the story of 19-year-old pop music sensation Jake Parker whose musical career is put on hold as he goes to residential treatment to recover from anorexia.

-This semester, in preparation for his feature film directorial debut, Thomas is working on an independent study project with Film & Video Professor and Chair Nella Citino on three Jake Parker short films that will set the groundwork for the feature.
+In the spring 2019 semester, in preparation for his feature film directorial debut, Thomas worked on an independent study project with Film & Video Professor and Chair Nella Citino on three Jake Parker short films that will set the groundwork for the feature.

 “I wrote The Incredible Jake Parker as a screenplay before I ever thought about writing the book, so I’ve always envisioned it being a feature film.
 It’s a dream come true to have the opportunity to make the film this summer, and I can’t wait to get started and to share that experience with everyone,” says Thomas.